Clean Air (No. 3) Bill

 Overview

-The Clean Air (No. 3) Bill aims to improve air quality in the UK by establishing a legal right to clean air, setting ambitious air quality targets, creating a National Clean Air Agency, and phasing out the sale of new petrol and diesel vehicles by 2030.
-The bill also addresses various sources of air pollution, including vehicles, industry, and maritime and air transport, and sets out measures to improve indoor air quality.
+The Clean Air (No. 3) Bill aims to improve air quality in the UK by establishing a right to clean air, setting ambitious air quality targets, creating a National Clean Air Agency, and implementing various measures to reduce pollution from vehicles, industry, and other sources.
+It also addresses indoor air quality and promotes sustainable transport.

 Description